frePPLe/frepple/doc/installation-guide/backup.rst

 - If you have tailored the apache configuration, you may also include the relevant files from the /etc/apache2 folder.

-A daily backup of these files is sufficient for most environment.
+A daily backup of these files is sufficient.
 The retention policies for the backup depend on your planning process and IT policies.